Do Babies Have Kneecaps And When Do They Form?

 Image: Shutterstock

-A newborn has more bones than an adult due to the presence of more flexible cartilage in the body.
+A newborn having more bones than an adult is one of the most fascinating facts about babies.
+This occurs due to the presence of more flexible cartilage in the newborn’s body.
 As the baby grows, some of the cartilage hardens and turns to bone, and some bones fuse together (2).

 Babies have cartilage in place of bones during birth to benefit both the mother and the baby.
 Bones are more rigid and harder than cartilage.
 Cartilage keeps the baby flexible, so it can easily pass through the birth canal.
 So, if a newborn has bone kneecaps, they might break during birth or injure the birth canal at the time of delivery.